rccordell/f18rwda/assignments.md

 ## Contract Details

-To fulfill **any** of these contracts a student must:
+To fulfill **any** grade contract a student must do the following, which should nonetheless be specified in the contract submitted for approval:

 1. Come to class prepared to discuss any assigned readings, games, videos, or other media.
-Participate actively in class discussions, making observations and asking questions that help the class think together.
+Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
+2. Complete interim self-assessments when requested during the semester demonstrating that you are on-track to meet the requirements agreed to in your grade contract.
-2. Complete a self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Tuesday, December 11.
+3. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Tuesday, December 11.

 ### "A" Contract